-Having moved 12 times in the first 15 years of my life, my roots are certainly flexible.
-Being part of an army family this was very much the norm and our travels took us to Germany, Libya and Malta and a myriad of schools – quite the adventure.
-Having completed a secretarial course (yes, I can still do shorthand), I took off to au pair in Italy and then work in a children’s summer camp in upstate New York before finally settling down to do some proper work.
+Having moved 12 times in the first 15 years of my life, my roots are certainly flexible and being part of a military family this was very much the norm.
+Our travels took us to Germany, Libya and Malta and a myriad of schools – quite the adventure.
+After taking a secretarial course (yes, I can still do shorthand), I took off to au pair in Italy and then work in a children’s summer camp in upstate New York before finally settling down to do some proper work.

 In its infancy, I joined the first ever colour newspaper, Today, as sports desk assistant and then assistant to the managing editor.
 A great paper to work on, where I eventually got my first creative break.
 Six months after finally talking my way on to the Graphics desk, in 1995, we were working on the last edition of Today Newspaper.
 A sad day indeed.

-I joined The Lighthouse Company in 2016 as their Marketing & Design Manager.
-It was an easy decision to make.
-As one of my key client’s, I understood how important the correct creative and marketing approach is to them.
-Kathleen has developed a wonderful boutique feel to the firm, where people enjoy working hard to achieve personal and business goals while continuing to grow and innovate.
+Kathleen has developed a wonderful boutique feel to this exceptionally hardworking firm, where people enjoy pushing the boundaries to achieve personal and business goals while continuing to grow and innovate.
 It’s a real pleasure to be part of this talented team.